 For more about this paradox, you’ll probably also want to check out approaching the subject of a higher power.

-Explaining away the problem of evil
+Explaining away the Problem of Evil

 First, and most prominent is the argument that as mere humans we weren’t meant to fathom the reasoning.
 Or, is simply put, “we can’t explain it so I guess you weren’t meant to understand.”
 Basically, trust us, you are too stupid to understand… so I won’t try to explain.

-Use of circular logic
+Use of Circular Logic

 By in large, all of the arguments around this paradox use circular logic, (which is not logical at all) in an attempt to provide something beyond “you weren’t meant to understand.”
 Circular reasoning is providing evidence for the validity of an assertion, which assumes the validity of the assertion.

 The general form of circular logic is “A is true because A is true” or “A is true because B is true, and B is true because A is true”.
 This is often used as a mechanism to prevent an assertion from being challenged or questioned or to “win” a debate by sending it round and round in circles.
 An example is “I’m right because I’m right.” (because I know I’m right, right?).
 For help with this see our reference on logical reasoning.
+This enables the intentional misrepresentation of mythology as fact.

 Evil conducted as an Agent for the Supreme Being

 Another popular argument is the Evil Being is allowed to exist in order to execute the Supreme Being’s judgment in the world.
 This is the tough love process where the Supreme Being delegates the authority to execute Evil thus keeping the “hands morally free of Evil deeds and proving they have power, omniscience, and benevolence over the Evil Being, who acts as an agent on behalf of the Supreme Being.
 In this way, the Supreme Being can still be viewed as loving because he/she doesn’t do the Evil Deeds.
 And, the reason he/she can do this is to execute “divine judgment” because of some broken law or tenet (either know or unknown) to the person who commits them.
-So, the belief system sets up an endless list of potential violations which assure that “we” are guilty of something, even if we have no knowledge of law violated.
+So, the belief system sets up an endless list of potential violations that assure that “we” are guilty of something, even if we have no knowledge of law violated.

 Misuse of free will